Trauma Therapy in Denver, CO

 Importance of Seeking Treatment for Trauma

-Trauma can leave a lasting imprint on mind and body leading to anxiety disorders, depression, and post-traumatic stress disorder (PTSD).
+Trauma can leave a lasting imprint on mind and body leading to post-traumatic stress disorder (PTSD), anxiety disorders, depression, and other mental health issues.
 If left untreated, these conditions can worsen over time, leading to significant impairment in daily life and even physical health.

 Common Symptoms of Trauma

-PTSD symptoms to be aware of after a traumatic event occurs:
+PTSD symptoms to be aware of after a traumatic event occurs include:

 Mood troubles such as irritability, anxiety and depression